 Linear equations can be written in several forms.
 Each form has its pros and cons as to why we would want to express the equation in such a format.
 This is because certain information about the line and the linear relationship it represents can be easily identified just by looking at its equation.
+The first form is slope-intercept form.

 The equation of a line written in slope-intercept form is:

 We refer to this form as slope-intercept form, because the equation readily gives us information about the line's slope, and its y-intercept.
-The variable m represents slope, and the variable b represents the y-coordinate of the y-intercept (remember that the x-coordinate of a y-intercept is always zero).
+The variable represents slope, and the variable represents the y-coordinate of the y-intercept (remember that the x-coordinate of a y-intercept is always zero).

 Here is an example of an equation written in slope intercept form: